Þjazi: Skáldskaparmál

 Loki.
 When the gods saw Loki flying toward them with Þjazi right behind they lit a fire which burned Þjazi's feathers, causing him to fall to the ground where he was set upon and killed.

-Þjazi's daughter Skadi then put on her war gear and went to Asgard to seek vengeance, but the gods offered her atonement and compensation until she was placated.
-She was also given the hand of Njord in marriage, and as a further reparation Odin took Þjazi's eyes and placed them in the night sky as stars.
+Þjazi's daughter Skaði then put on her war gear and went to Asgard to seek vengeance, but the gods offered her atonement and compensation until she was placated.
+She was also given the hand of Njörðr in marriage, and as a further reparation Odin took Þjazi's eyes and placed them in the night sky as stars.

 Also according to Skáldskaparmál, Þjazi and his brothers Gangr and Idi had a father named Olvaldi.
 Olvaldi was very rich in gold, and when he died his three sons divided their inheritance between them by each in turn taking a mouthful.
 For this reason the expressions "speech of Þjazi, Gangr or Idi" and "Idi's shining talk" are kennings for gold, and twice in the same book a kenning is given for Þjazi as "lady wolf", a reference to his abduction of Iðunn.
 Another is "snowshoe deity's fosterer", or the father of the goddess who goes about on skis.